-Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) ESSER I (CARES Act) SEA: OSSE has spent its ESSER I-CARES SEA set-aside (\$3,990,603) on emergency support contractual needs related to special education and the measurement of student learning.
-These costs include supporting Independent Hearing Officers (IHOs) to serve as Mediators and Facilitators within applicable) SEA: N/A LEA: As of May 2021, OSSE has reimbursed LEAs for \$11,921,322.43 or approximately 32% of their total allocations.
-Of the remaining funds (\$25,884,396.80), LEAs plan to use more than 65% on distance learning supports, including educational technology devices and connectivity the District's special education dispute resolution process, funding PARCC Assessment Administration services, and supporting of the Statewide Special Education Data System.
-LEA: Spending categories in FY2020 were: Distance Learning (\$5,336,283.39) Human Capital (\$3,628,525.93) Operational Capacity (\$1,668,122.86) supports.
+Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) ESSER I (CARES Act) OSSE has spent its ESSER I-CARES SEA set-aside (\$3,990,603) on emergency support contractual needs related to special education and the measurement of student learning.
+These costs include supporting Independent Hearing Officers (IHOs) to serve as Mediators and Facilitators within the District's special education dispute resolution process, funding PARCC Assessment Administration services, and supporting of the Statewide Special Education Data System.
+LEA: Spending categories in FY2020 were: SEA: N/A LEA: As of May 2021, OSSE has reimbursed LEAs for \$11,921,322.43 or approximately 32% of their total allocations.
+Of the remaining funds (\$25,884,396.80), LEAs plan to use more than 65% on distance learning supports, including educational technology devices and connectivity supports.
 The two second highest planned use of funds, comprising more than 20% of remaining funds, were human capital, operational capacity, supports for students disproportionately impacted by COVID-19 and wrap-around supports.
-Examples of expenses include staff supporting the transition to virtual learning, mental health staff, and
+Examples of expenses include staff supporting the transition to virtual learning, mental health staff, and (\$1,668,122.86)

 Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) Recovery Learning (\$606,255) Special Populations and Wrap Around Supports (\$380,522) Other (\$301,612) sanitation/safety supplies.
-GEER I (CARES Act) SEA: Providing Broadband Internet Services to Low-Income Public School and Adult Education Students (\$3,280,000 for services, \$27,678 in contractor support) Expand the District's Comprehensive School-Based Behavioral Health System (\$1,500,000) School-Based Initiative to Provide Safe Passage/School Safety and Reduce Juvenile Justice (\$1,000,000) SEA: N/A LEA: N/A ESSER II (CRRSA Act) LEA: N/A SEA: OSSE has or plans to award for the following activities to support the goals described in question C-2, particularly for students disproportionately impacted by COVID-19. • Safe reopening: We will work to build more confidence in returning to school through al assistance on indoor
+GEER I (CARES Act) Providing Broadband Internet Services to Low-Income Public School and Adult Education Students (\$3,280,000 for services, \$27,678 in contractor support) Expand the District's Comprehensive School-Based Behavioral Health System (\$1,500,000) School-Based Initiative to Provide Safe Passage/School Safety and Reduce Juvenile Justice (\$1,000,000) SEA: N/A LEA: N/A ESSER II (CRRSA Act) confidence in return ls described in question

 Funding Prior/current SEA and LEA Planned SEA and LEA

 source uses (including funding uses (including

-source amounts, if applicable) funding amounts, if
+amounts, if applicable) funding amounts, if

-anounts, il applicable) applicable)
+applicable)

-air quality avaluatio

-models. ns and outdoor learning
+· · · ns and outdoor learning

+models.

-• Student and staff wellbeing: OSSE is
+Student and staff w -

-investing in further expansion of the
+investing in further •

-District's comprehensive School Based
+District's comprehe

-Behavioral Health System in DCPS and
+Behavioral Health Sy

-- public charter schools.
+ols.
 We are investing in

-the Department of I

-mobile crisis team a
+the Department of E mobile crisis team a

-to individual student

 crises.
-We will estab
+We will estab to individual student

-interactive training
+interactive training •

 sources available to all

-, K-12 educators in the
+· · early childhood and K-12 educators in the District.

-District.
 In addition, we will make

 investments at the school level to support

 educator wellness structures and practices,

-so it can be better prioritized in routine
+so it can be better p •

 school operations.

 Accelerated learning: Resources that will

 accelerate learning now and into the

 future, will be used for the following:

 -Assist the families of students with

 disabilities in partnering with schools to

 support a successful return to the

 classroom and catching up on instruction

 and services.

--Expand our existing OSSE dual enrollment
+· · · · · · · · · · · · · · · · · · · -Expand our existing OSSE dual enrollment

-programming to provide more
+programming to pro

-opportunities for 155 students to earn
+opportunities for 15

 college credit while still enrolled in high

-school/GED seeking program free of
+school/GED seeking program free of financial cost.

-financial cost.

--Complete a citywide review of
+-Complete a citywid e review of

-kindergarten readiness using the nationally
+· · · ess using the nationally

-recognized EDI tool to collect critical
+recognized EDI tool - '

-information about the cognitive
+information about t

-development and social, emotional, and
+ocial, emotional, and

-physical wellbeing of four-year olds in the
+• f four-year olds in the

-District.
+District. •

-Gap filling investme •
+Gap filling investme ents: Equivalent

-allocations to non-T
+allocations to non-T -

 community-based o rganizations serving